Helping Workers Injured During 9/11 Obtain Their Rightful Workers’ Compensation Benefits

 Turley Redmond Rosasco & Rosasco began helping WTC workers and their families immediately after the tragedy.
-Our New York City work related injury lawyers regularly recovers compensation through the World Trade Center Health Program (WTC HP), the September 11th Victim Compensation Fund (VCF) and the World Trade Center Volunteer Fund (WTC VF).
+Our work related injury lawyers regularly recovers compensation through the World Trade Center Health Program (WTC HP), the September 11th Victim Compensation Fund (VCF) and the World Trade Center Volunteer Fund (WTC VF).
 We are familiar with the various types of benefits available and the complicated processes for recovering the maximum amounts possible under each program.
 Our goal is to ensure that every person who was injured in 9/11 operations receives the best care possible.

 WTC Disability Law Registry Deadline is September 11, 2018